Filadelfia de Guanacaste: History

 After the first quarter of the 19th century, Sietecueros neighbors make a petition to the supreme government of Costa Rica, (Braulio Carrillo Colina was the then president), which was to segregate them from the town of Santa Cruz and add them to Guanacaste City, in civil and ecclesiastical aspects.
 To which took into account the proximity and close relationship with Guanacaste City.
 This request was approved by Decree 5 Articles 82 of the constitution of the state.

 On October 18, 1915, the category of town was granted to Filadelfia.
 Later, on June 11, 1947, under the administration of Teodoro Picado Michalski, Law No. 864 awarded the town the title of city.

 Filadelfia's name was given in 1877 in honor of Filadelfo Soto who was a soldier.

-During the episcopate of Bishop Bernardo Augusto Thiel Hoffman, second bishop of Costa Rica in 1894, the parish was erected, dedicated to James, son of Zebedee, the church is currently a suffragan of the Diocese of Tilarán.
+During the episcopate of Bishop Bernardo Augusto Thiel Hoffman, second bishop of Costa Rica in 1894, the parish was erected and dedicated to James son of Zebedee.
+The church is currently a suffragan of the Diocese of Tilarán.

 Geography

-Filadelfia has an area of km² and an elevation of metres.
+Filadelfia has an area of 125.14 km2 and an elevation of metres.

 The district borders with Liberia to the north, Santa Cruz and Belén district to the south, Bagaces to the east and Palmira district to the west.

 Filadelfia is located right in the center of Tempisque Valley, which is described as an orographic valley, surrounded by a range of hills with a height not exceeding 200 m.